fboi-dev/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+Tic Tac Toe game made using python 3.5 and the pygame module.

-Tic Tac Toe game using Python 3 and pygame module
+PS - at this point in the multiplayer mode computer makes random guesses ,will update it to use Minimax and alpha-beta pruning